joemoose/dungeoneers.d20/docs/appendix-g.md

 ### Sorcery

-Anyone can cast magic from spell tablets, scrolls, and relics.
+Anyone can cast magic from spell tablets and relics.
 Sorcerers, however, possess an innate magical power.
 Whether it arises from exotic bloodlines, otherworldly influence, or exposure to unknown corrupting forces, no one chooses sorcery; the power chooses the sorcerer.

 You can alter the world through sheer force of will and your body’s consumption.
 Reality is yours to command.